sahilfaizal01/Gender-and-Age-Prediction-App/README.md

 * The accuracy and loss values are saturating near to 30 epochs
 * Training Accuracy: 80% and Validation Accuracy: 79% (Gender Classification)
 * Training Loss: ~4 and Validation Loss: ~72 (Age Prediction)
-* The results can be further improved by using more data from other datasets and by training for more epochs
+* The results can be further improved by using more data and by training for more epochs
 * Due to computational limitation I haven't experimented further:)

 # Interface Design: